Motor Neurone Disease

 Additionally, researchers are assessing the usefulness of MRI for monitoring disease progression, searching for MND biomarkers in patient blood samples and understanding the role of the TDP-43 protein aggregation.
 TDP-43 is a DNA binding protein involved in gene regulation – its function in the nervous system is currently unknown and its role in the pathogenesis of MND remains unclear.

-QBI is co-leading Australia's largest collaborative project in the search for new risk genes and therapies to treat MND using whole genome analysis to collectively identify new risk genes.
+IMB is co-leading Australia's largest collaborative project in the search for new risk genes and therapies to treat MND using whole genome analysis to collectively identify new risk genes.
 Comprising 16 researchers from nine MND centres across Australia, as well as international collaborators, the consortium will build an integrated infrastructure to collect and analyse biological samples and clinical data.

 With MND treatment still a long way off, early diagnosis and the subsequent management and care of the patient are critical.
-QBI is currently working with MND patients to determine whether MND-specific biomarkers exist in the blood and whether these markers can be used to predict the course of the disease.
+UQCCR is currently working with MND patients to determine whether MND-specific biomarkers exist in the blood and whether these markers can be used to predict the course of the disease.

-MND research at the Queensland Brain Institute is possible largely because of our many donors, including Peter Goodenough and Ross Maclean.
+MND research at the Queensland Brain Institute is possible largely because of their many donors, including Peter Goodenough and Ross Maclean.
 The Peter Goodenough and Wantoks Research Laboratory and Ross Maclean Senior Research Fellowship are named respectively in their honour.

 If you would like more information about MND, or require support, please contact MND Australia on 02 9816 5322 or firstname.lastname@example.org